 4. Are accommodations available for students with a documented disability?

 Yes.
-If you are a student with a documented disability and need special accommodations for placement testing, please contact Tammy Green at email@example.com or (951)785-2412 for assistance.
+If you are a student with a documented disability and need special accommodations for placement testing, please contact the Office of Disability Services at email@example.com or (951)785-2412 for assistance.
 Arrangements must be made prior to attending orientation.

 5. Is attendance at Summer Orientation required?

 Yes for First-Year Students!
 We offer a $200 scholarship for those who fulfill all aspects of orientation.
-(All scholarships are awarded according to the LSU packaging guidelines and U.S. Dept. of Education, Title IV regulations, which may result in adjustments to your original financial aid offer).
+(All scholarships are awarded according to the La Sierra University packaging guidelines and U.S. Dept. of Education, Title IV regulations, which may result in adjustments to your original financial aid offer).

 6. How long is Summer Orientation?

 Our Summer Orientation schedule is DAY 1: 8:00am to 5:00pm; DAY 2: 8:00am until registered for classes.
-Attendance is required for both days.
+Attendance is required!
 Failure to do so results in loss of scholarship eligibility.